manoja328/nepali-unicode/README.md

 There are other tools such as Google Input Tools https://www.google.com/inputtools/try/ for transliteration.
 It  has more features like it remembers your corrections and maintains a custom dictionary for new or uncommon words and names.
-It also generate possible corrections as options.
+It also generate alternate corrections as options.
-However, Google discontinued supoort to their API a few year aog.
-Fear not, I found  a repo that re-wrote some portions of google's API https://github.com/KSubedi/transliteration-input-tools/tree/master/src
+However, google discontinued supoort to this API.
+I found  a repo that re-wrote some portions of google's API https://github.com/KSubedi/transliteration-input-tools/tree/master/src

 # Please note that this is a work in progress.